Automattic/wp-calypso/client/my-sites/themes/themes-banner/README.md

 When both `action` and `href` are specified, the callback will run first, then the URL will be followed.

-When `backgroundImage` is not set, the banner will have a default background set, and the button will not have the primary style.

 #### Props

 The following props are used to control the display of the component.
 The presence of a `href` prop determines whether an anchor element is rendered instead of a button.